Share Memory Between Applications

 Next, enter a message at the prompt displayed by the

-the message to the shared file.
-The second MATLAB session, running
+function.
+MATLAB writes the message to the shared file.
+The second MATLAB session, running the

-then puts the message into uppercase and writes it back to the file,
+the message into uppercase and writes it back to the file, and

 Hello.
 Is there anybody out there?